paysera/php-style-guide/README.md

 #### We do not store Money objects themselves

-As money object is 1) immutable 2) never compared by reference, we do not store the object itself in Entity.
+As money object is 1) immutable 2) never compared by reference, we do not store the object itself in Doctrine-persisted Entities.
 We store only it's internal fields and recreate it when needed.
-This makes code simpler.
+This makes the code simpler.

 ```php
 <?php